IronCoreLabs/ironcore-alloy/README.md

 TENANT_ID=tenant-gcp-l cargo bench
 ```

-If you'd like to only run the benchmarks for standalone mode, which do not require a TSP, you can run them by running:
+If you'd like to only run the benchmarks for standalone mode, which do not require a TSP, you can execute them by running:

 ```bash
 cargo bench -- "^Standalone.*"